bencawkwell/dockerfile-dwarffortress/README.md

 * Clean up the entry point argument handling to be simpler.
 Its a bit annoying to have to use /Phoebus instead of just Phoebus and it would be even better if it was not case sensitive.
 * Add some more tile sets.
 * Document a cool way to keep saved games in Data Volume Containers.
-* Ideally remove the start.sh script again to keep the Dockerfile self contained.
+* Ideally remove the start.sh script again to keep the Dockerfile self contained, or break out all the extra feature I keep adding like auto backup and tile sets into plugins so that its easier to customise or add new features.
 * Simplify using world gen parameters, for example traverse a directory for world gen parameter files and automatically append them to the data/init/world_gen.txt file.
+Again this could be written as a plugin.
 * Fix sound when using xpra.
 * Create a tutorial version, or have it optional to load a tutorial map by passing arguments.
 I personally found http://dftutorial.wordpress.com really helpful but unfortunately its for the older 0.31.25 version of Dwarf Fortress and I was unable to get the saved game to work in 0.34.11.
 The second challenge is that the files are hosted on MediaFire which might be tricky to automate in a script/Dockerfile, so I would either need to ask that the files are hosted on dffd.wimbli.com or include the files in the github repo, but then there is a licensing issue.